PiotrZadka/Social-Network-PHP/Assignment/docs.md

 **Unfortunetly I had no success implementing the LIVE feed**.
 To retrieve new posts or update on the likes user need to **hit F5 button to refresh** entire page.

 ## Developer Tools
 The administrator account `admin` has access to extra features.
 One of them is to **mute** abusive users.
+Each post in posts table has a row that refers to state of mute.
+If it's set to 1 means user is muted otherwise its 0 as default.
 To mute a user, please visit **/global_feed.php** and search for a post that appears to be abusive.
 Next to that post will be a visible button named `mute` which upon clicking disables ability to post new messages to global feed.
 Each muted user will be visible above input box.
-To unmute a user please click the `unmute` button next to the user you wish to unmute.
+Next feature is to **unmute** abusive user.
+To `unmute` a user please click the `unmute` button next to the user you wish to unmute.
 Each muted user will be informed that is muted and can't post any messages to global feed.

+Admin also has ability to view **graphical summaries** of some user information.
+By visiting **/developer_tools.php** administrator can view two tables.
+First graph informs admin how many pets each user has.
+Each time a new user updates their profile the chart changes according to the values stored in the database table.
+Second graph informs the administrator about numbers of posts sent to the global feed by each user.
+It's being updated constantly and adds a new user to the graph if a new user posts a unique message.
+All graphs has been creates by using **Google Charts** scripts.

+Last Administrator-only tool is ability to send **targeted messages**.
+By visiting **/global_feed.php** administrator can compose a message that can be visible only to a specific user.
+Upon creating message, administrator has to check the checkbox if the message is private `PM?` and type a specific user username in the `textfield` below.
+Upon clicking Post Message instead posting the message to global feed the targeted message will only be displayed for specified user.

+## Video Sharing
+By visiting **/libraries.php** future developers will find an informative page about **three choosen by creator video libraries** that could be considered to create video sharing feature.
+The page contains brief information, **three** video libraries which can be visited by clicking specified button.
+Therefore a **jQuery script** will open a page containing broad information regarding specific library containing pros and cons and an informative image and a code that is required to implement such feature.
+After, there is a performace information and compatibility.
+In the end of this page you can find summary and choosen library by the creator which is **Plyr**.